paleo-data/paleo-data.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
+type: 'bug'
-labels: ''
+labels: 'community request'
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+_Include a clear and concise description of what the bug or problem is._

 **To Reproduce**
-Steps to reproduce the behavior:
+_If possible, include steps to reproduce the behavior, e.g.:_
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+_Inlude a clear and concise description of what you expected to happen._

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain the problem._

-**Desktop (please complete the following information):**
+**System information**
+_Please complete either of the following sections, depending on the hardware you are using.
+This information helps us troubleshoot bugs._

+_Desktop system info_
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]

-**Smartphone (please complete the following information):**
+_Smartphone system info_
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

 **Additional context**
-Add any other context about the problem here.
+_Add any other context about the problem here._